rishadsanian/rishadsanian/README.md

-# Hello, I'm Rishad Alam! 👋
+# Hello, I'm Rishad! 👋

 Welcome to my GitHub profile!
 I am a full stack developer with a passion for learning, creating, and reflecting.